mrash/Wireguard-macOS-LinuxVM/README.md

 transit the Wireguard VPN.
 The server side does not need the same `AllowedIPs` line because the source address of all traffic from the server's perspective will be the client IP of `10.33.33.2`.

+Also, the `PostUp` line sets up the necessary `iptables` NAT configuration and IP forwarding to translate all incoming traffic from the Mac laptop to the source IP of the Wireguard tunnel.
+The `PostDown` line removes the iptables rules added by the `PostUp` line.

 With the Wireguard client and server configurations defined, it is time to bring up the VPN from both sides.